sanvi-g07/drought-prediction/README.md

 ## Problem

-Drought is a serious issue, as it can have severe impacts on agriculture and food security.
-Less rainfall leads to crops not growing well, more pests and diseases for plants, and health problems for livestock.
-These issues can lead to the prices of important foods rising, and harm the economy.
-By more accurately predicting droughts, more preventative measures could be taken to reduce the impact caused by less rainfall, therefore mitigating the economic impact and reducing the risk of food insecurity.
+Drought is a serious issue severely impacting agriculture and food security.
+Less rainfall leads to crops not growing well, more pests and diseases for plants, and health problems for livestock, which can increase food costs and harm the economy.
+Additionally, some areas do not have accurate soil moisture monitoring, affecting drought prediction.
+Predicting drought from only weather information, which is more widely available, would allow for faster and more accurate prediction so preventative measures could be implemented earlier.

 Sources: